tigrish/i18n-spec/README.md

       it { should be_named_like_top_level_namespace }
     end

-All of these tests can be ran with a shared example :
+All of these tests can be ran in one line with a shared example :

     describe "A locale file" do
       it_behaves_like 'a valid locale file', 'config/locales/en.yml'
     end

-You can run all of these tests for every file in a directory like so :
+Even better, you can run all of these tests for every file in a directory like so :

     Dir.glob('config/locale/*.yml') do |locale_file|
       describe "a locale file" do